a2stuff/a2d/res/notes/testplan.md

 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Verify that volume icons are positioned without gaps (down from the top-right, then across the bottom right to left).
 Eject one of the middle volumes.
 Verify icon disappears.
 Insert a new volume.
 Verify icon takes up the vacated spot.
 Repeat test, ejecting multiple volumes verify that positions are filled in order (down from the top-right, etc).
 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Open a volume icon.
 Open a folder icon.
 Eject the disk using the hardware (or emulator).
 Verify that DeskTop doesn't crash and that both windows close.

 * Launch DeskTop.
-Open a window.
-File > New Folder, enter name.
-Copy the file to another folder or volume.
-Verify that the "Files remaining" count bottoms out at 0.
-* Launch DeskTop.
-Open a window.
-File > New Folder, enter name.
-Move the file to another folder or volume.
-Verify that the "Files remaining" count bottoms out at 0.
-* Configure a system with a RAMCard, and set DeskTop to copy itself to the RAMCard on startup.
-Launch DeskTop.
-Create a shortcut for a non-executable file at the root of a volume, set to "Copy to RAMCard" "at first use".
-Run the shortcut.
-Verify that the "Files remaining" count bottoms out at 0.
-Close the alert.
-Drag a volume icon to another volume.
-Verify that the "Files remaining" count bottoms out at 0.

-* Launch DeskTop.
-Open a window with files with dates with long month names (e.g. "February 29, 2020").
-View > by Name.
-Resize the window so the lines are cut off on the right.
-Move the horizontal scrollbar all the way to the right.
-Verify that the right edges of all lines are visible.
-* Launch DeskTop.
-Open a window containing a folder.
-View > by Name.
-Open the folder.
-Verify that in the new window, the horizontal scrollbar is inactive.

-* Launch DeskTop.
 Double-click on a file that DeskTop can't open (and where no BASIS.SYSTEM is present).
 Click OK in the "This file cannot be opened." alert.
 Double-click on the file again.
 Verify that the alert renders with an opaque background.

 * Launch DeskTop.
 Create a sequence of nested folders approaching maximum path length, e.g. /RAM/ABCDEF123456789/ABCDEF123456789/ABCDEF123456789/ABCDEF12345.
 Try to copy a file into the folder.
 Verify that stray pixels do not appear in the top line of the screen.

-* Load DeskTop.
-Create a folder e.g. /RAM/F. Try to copy the folder into itself using File > Copy To....
-Verify that an error is shown.
-* Load DeskTop.
-Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
-Try to move it into itself by dragging.
-Verify that an error is shown.
-* Load DeskTop.
-Create a folder e.g. /RAM/F, and a sibling folder e.g. /RAM/B. Open the containing window, and the first folder itself.
-Select both folders, and try to move both into the first folder's window by dragging.
-Verify that an error is shown before any moves occur.
-* Load DeskTop.
-Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
-Try to copy it into itself by dragging with an Apple key depressed.
-Verify that an error is shown.
-* Load DeskTop.
-Open a volume window.
-Drag a file from the volume window to the volume icon.
-Verify that an error is shown.
-* Load DeskTop.
-Create a folder, and a file within the folder with the same name as the folder (e.g. /RAM/F and /RAM/F/F).
-Try to copy the file over the folder using File > Copy To....
-Verify that an error is shown.
-* Load DeskTop.
-Create a folder, and a file within the folder with the same name as the folder (e.g. /RAM/F and /RAM/F/F).
-Try to move the file over the folder using drag and drop.
-Verify that an error is shown.
-* Load DeskTop.
-Create a folder, and a file within the folder with the same name as the folder, and another file (e.g. /RAM/F and /RAM/F/F and /RAM/F/B).
-Select both files and try to move them into the parent folder using drag and drop.
-Verify that an error is shown before any files are moved.

-* Load DeskTop.
-Create a folder on a volume.
-Create a non-folder file with the same name as the folder on a second volume.
-Drag the folder to the second volume.
-When prompted to overwrite, click Yes.
-Verify that the volume contains a folder of the appropriate name.
-* Load DeskTop.
-Create a folder on a volume, containing a non-folder file.
-Create a non-folder file with the same name as the folder on a second volume.
-Drag the folder to the second volume.
-When prompted to overwrite, click Yes.
-Verify that the volume contains a folder of the appropriate name, containing a non-folder file.
-* Load DeskTop.
-Create a non-folder file on a volume.
-Create a folder with the same name as the file on a second volume.
-Drag the file onto the second volume.
-Verify that an alert is shown about overwriting a directory.

-* Load DeskTop.
-Open a volume.
-Adjust the window size so that horizontal and vertical scrolling is required.
-Scroll to the bottom-right.
-Quit DeskTop, reload.
-Verify that the window size and scroll position was restored correctly.
-* Load DeskTop.
-Open a volume.
-Quit DeskTop, reload.
-Verify that the volume window was restored, and that the volume icon is dimmed.
-Close the volume window.
-Verify that the volume icon is no longer dimmed.
-* Load DeskTop.
-Open a window containing icons.
-View > by Name.
-Quit DeskTop, reload.
-Verify that the window is restored, and that it shows the icons in a list sorted by name, and that View > by Name is checked.
-Repeat for other View menu options.
-* Load DeskTop.
-Open a window for a volume in a Disk II drive.
-Quit DeskTop.
-Remove the disk from the Disk II drive.
-Load DeskTop.
-Verify that the Disk II drive is only polled once on startup, not twice.

-* Ensure the startup volume has a name that would be case-adjusted by DeskTop, e.g. `/HD` but that shows as "Hd".
-Launch DeskTop.
-Open the startup volume.
-Apple Menu > Control Panels.
-Drag a DA file to the startup volume window.
-Verify that the file is moved, not copied.

 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Try opening volumes/folders until there are less than 8 windows but more than 127 icons.
 Verify that the "A window must be closed..." dialog has no Cancel button.
 * Load DeskTop.
 Ensure that every ProDOS device is online and represented by an icon.
 Verify that 127 icons can be shown.